Berlin Wall: 50th anniversary commemoration

 On 13 August 2011, Germany marked the 50th anniversary of East Germany beginning the erection of the Berlin Wall.
 Chancellor Angela Merkel joined with President Christian Wulff and Berlin Mayor Klaus Wowereit at the Bernauer Straße memorial park to remember lives and liberty.
 Speeches extolled freedom and a minute of silence at noon honored those who died trying to flee to the West.
 "It is our shared responsibility to keep the memory alive and to pass it on to the coming generations as a reminder to stand up for freedom and democracy to ensure that such injustice may never happen again." entreated Mayor Wowereit.
 "It has been shown once again: Freedom is invincible at the end.
 No wall can permanently withstand the desire for freedom", proclaimed President Wulff.

+Polling

+A small minority still support the wall or even support rebuilding the wall back up.
+In 2008 a poll found that 11% of participants from the former West Berlin and 12% from the former East Berlin said it would be better if the wall was still in place.

+A November 2009 poll found that 12% of Germans said the wall should be rebuilt.
+The poll also found that in the former West German states support was at 12% and in the former East German states it was 13%.
+A September 2009 poll found 15% of Germans supported a wall, while in the west it was 16% and in the east it was at 10%.

+A 2010 poll from Emnid for Bild, found that 24% of West Germans and 23% of East Germans wished for the wall still being in place.

+A 2011 poll from Forsa found 35% of Berliners thought the construction of the Wall was not so wrong with supporters of the Left Party at 74%.

+A 2019 poll from Berliner Zeitung on the 30th anniversary, found that 8% of Berliners supported the idea if the wall was still standing, The overwhelming majority of Berliners at 87% however supported the fall of the wall.
+The poll also found that 28% of the Alternative for Germany (AfD) and 16% of Free Democratic Party (FDP) supporters supported bringing back the wall.
+A 2019 Yougov poll found that 13% of Germans wanted the wall back, in the West support was at 14% and in the East it was 13%.

 Related media

 Documentaries

 Documentary films specifically about the Berlin Wall include: